zeroxthreef/DISC/README.md

 Also, sorry for the hiatus.
 I had alot of things get in the way.

+## Build instructions
+* ./configure
+* make
+* make install

 ## Status
 Very broken and in early stages.
 I plan on completing this.
 Also, I'll be changing the name from DISC to DisC in the future.

+## TODO
+* Add all REST functions
+* Add ratelimiting
+* Connect to the gateway
+* Add everything to work with the gateway and use callbacks
+* Add better thread support

 ## Thread saftey
 currently, DisC is single threaded and doesnt support threading as far as I know.
 I will add this in the future.